John Abercrombie (physician): Honours and awards

 He was President of the Edinburgh Medico-Chirurgical Society for four years from 1829.
 In 1831 he was elected a Fellow of the Royal Society of Edinburgh, his proposer being Thomas Charles Hope, and served as Vice-President of the Society from 1835 to 1844.
 The University of Oxford awarded him the honorary degree of MD (Oxon).
 This was a rare honour as the only other recipient in the previous 50 years was Edward Jenner.
 He was elected Lord Rector of Marischal College and University, Aberdeen.
 He became a member of the French Académie Nationale de Médecine.

 Personal life

 In 1810 he was living at 43 York Place, Edinburgh.
 In 1831, while treating his colleague James Crawford Gregory, he contracted and recovered from typhus.
 In 1841, he was partially paralysed, but was nevertheless able to return to his medical practice.

-He died suddenly whilst entering his carriage at the front of his home, 19 York Place, Edinburgh, 14 November 1844.
+He died suddenly while entering his carriage at the front of his home, 19 York Place, Edinburgh, 14 November 1844.
 An autopsy showed that the cause of death was ruptured coronary artery.
-The pathologist, Adam Hunter, speculated that the his death had been brought about by excessive bloodletting.
+The pathologist, Adam Hunter, speculated that his death had been brought about by excessive bloodletting.
 He is buried against the east wall of St Cuthberts Churchyard adjacent to the gateway into Princes Street Gardens.

 Upon his death, his daughters donated his Abercrombie's library of circa 1000 volumes to the Royal College of Surgeons of Edinburgh.